 During the anatomy course segment on musculoskeletal anatomy, students learn about the basic capabilities of ultrasound imaging during the performance of procedures.
 Using peripheral nerve blocks as an example, students can see how the addition of real-time visualization of the target and surrounding structures dramatically aids the clinician performing the procedure.

 Body Fluid Homeostasis

 In a small group echocardiography workshop, students supplement their learning about the cardiac cycle by observing it in action.
 In the pulmonary organ systems coursework, students use ultrasound to observe normal lung anatomy and physiology, and are introduced to ultrasound assessment of pulmonary pathology, such as interstitial lung disease and pulmonary edema.
 Additional sonography workshops are being developed for integration throughout the second year Organ Systems Block.

-UPSOM offers a diverse menu of elective experiences to first and second year students.
+UPSOM offers a diverse menu of PECs to first and second year students.
 These electives provide students with the opportunity to pursue topics of personal interest to a depth that is beyond the usual curriculum.
-In year 1, students have the opportunity to participate in two ultrasound mini-electives.
+In year 1, students have the opportunity to participate in two ultrasound PECs.

 “Introduction to Ultrasound: Anatomy from a Different Perspective”: This four-session elective is offered in the fall of year 1 as a correlate to medical anatomy.
 The elective is a combination of didactic presentations and hands-on ultrasound scanning of the abdomen, chest/heart, kidneys, and neck.
 Through the ultrasound probe, the three-dimensional relationships are reinforced and placed in a clinical context.